RobertTalbert/calculus/FunctionBootcamp.md

   + If you know the elevation, you can't know my distance traveled
   + But if you know the distance traveled, you can find out my elevation
 + Functions:
-  + A function is a process that may be applied to a collection of input values to produce a corresponding collection of output values in such a way that the process produces one and only one output value for any single input value.
+  + **A function is a process that may be applied to a collection of input values to produce a corresponding collection of output values in such a way that the process produces one and only one output value for any single input value**.
   + Example: Heart rate is a function of time
   + Example: Elevation is a function of distance traveled
   + Nonexample: Distance is not a function of elevation; pace is not a function of heart rate